A few words on code playgrounds

 <iframe srcdoc="[...]"></iframe>

-Fortunately, modern browsers provide means to sandbox the content inside iframes.
+Fortunately, modern browsers provide means to sandbox the content inside iframe

 The attribute: